 What it means to us.

-Insurance fraud is a problem which costs everyone.
+Insurance fraud is a problem that costs everyone.
 We take insurance fraud seriously.

 Our agents are trained to identify attempts to defraud insurers and will work to prevent fraud in every encounter.